-Imagine an elastic band stretched around the geometry: that's a convex hull, more or less
+Imagine an elastic band stretched around the geometry: that's a convex hull, more or less difference(other, grid_size=None)

 The convex hull of a three member multipoint, for example, is a triangular polygon.

 Returns True if geometry is within a given distance from the other, else False.